HaukeBartsch/data-transfer-station/README.md

 ## Setup

-The Makefile automates procedures on setup and to ensure system compliance.
-Instructions are provided on how to setup and check a virtual machine environment running DTS.
+The Makefile automates procedures for setup and ensures system compliance.
+Instructions are provided on how to setup and check copmliance for DTS.

 ```{bash}
 cd data-transfer-station